BeatrizBravo/ISTQBpreparation-advance/README.md

-# ISTQBpreparation-advanced
+# ISTQB® Certified Tester Advanced Level – Test Analyst (CTAL-TA)
-Prepare to pass the Certified Tester Advanced Level Test Analyst (CTAL-TA)
+Let's prepare together for this certification so we can gain more experience in the role.

 # Index Contents: